 - A private locker is included at most Houses, where valuables can be stored.

 - Internet might or might not be provided by the House.

-- Each Abbeyfield has a live-in House Coordinator & Volunteers who will manage the property, provide meals and housekeeping services, and organize activities.
+- Each Abbeyfield has a live-in House Coordinator and Volunteers who will manage the property, provide meals and housekeeping services, and organize activities.
 Breakfast is self-serve midday and evening meals are provided by the House Coordinator.
 Beverages and snacks are available at all times.
-Residents are able to use the kitchen if they choose to prepare their own meals
+Residents are able to use the kitchen if they choose to prepare their own meals.